top of page

 Buyer: That's a good size.
 Can you add "National Champions? and Back to Back?

-Me: Oh, I get it - you want "UGA", the mascot of The University of Georgia!
+Me: Oh, I get it - you want "UGA", (pronounced "Ugh-a") the mascot of The University of Georgia!
 I hate lettering, but yes, I can.

 Buyer: And can you make him ARROGANT?